Skip to content

 • Name: Enter a name for the schedule (e.g., "Weekly Shift", "Bi-Weekly Shift").

 • Description: Provide a brief description of the schedule.
-You can also use the Generate button to auto-generate a description.
+You can use the Generate button to auto-generate a description based on the schedule name or enter your custom text.

 • Schedule Type: Select the type of schedule.
 There are two available options: